 It could be a job at your own business if you run one.
 Or you could help them get a job at the company where you work.
 Or, like my grandparents did when I was in high school and college, you could give them work around the house.

 After all, older adults often have no shortage of yardwork, household cleaning, and home repairs to make if they opt to age in place.
-Your grandchild gets much-needed income and potentially learns some skills, and you get work done.
+Your grandchild gets much-needed student income and potentially learns some skills, and you get work done.

-10. Help Them Find Scholarships & Grants
+10. Help Them Find Scholarships and Grants

 The world of scholarships and grants is a labyrinth with thousands upon thousands of obscure paths.
 Navigating it takes no small amount of patience.

-All too often, students — and even parents — succumb to overwhelm and simply give up on all but the most obvious scholarship and grant opportunities.
+All too often, students — and even parents — succumb to overwhelm and simply give up on all but the most obvious scholarship and financial aid opportunities.
 But as an older, wiser, and hopefully more patient adult, you can sit down with your grandchildren and work together to root out every available scholarship and grant.

 Like retirement income, college funding shouldn’t come from only one source.
 You should piecemeal it together — for example, $2,000 from this scholarship, $750 from that scholarship, $1,000 from this grant, $2,500 from a 529 plan, $2,000 from a work-study program, and so on.
 Dollar by dollar, you solve the puzzle, ideally with little or no student loan debt.